bpmct/delivery-manager/README.md

 ## This also adds additional features to my [donut-delivery](https://github.com/bpmct/donut-delivery) frontend app:
 - [ ] Manage site config (no need to mess with JSON files)
-- [ ] Send SMS notifications to users notifying them about order status
+- [ ] Send SMS notifications to users with their order status
-- [ ] Allow non-authenticated users to see the status of orders from different computers/sessions
+- [ ] Allow non-authenticated users to see the status of orders made from different computers/sessions